 - To have mobile access to work email.
 Accessing work email from a personal smartphone required certain rules and personal use restrictions I was not willing to accept, so accessing work email on my personal iPhone was not an option for me.

 - To access my work exchange calendar on the go.

 - To have my employer manage and pay for foreign data plans when on work travel to other countries

 Most of the time when I am at work I am using my laptop, which of course has access to my work email and calendar.
 It is only during the times I am walking around the office in between meetings that having access to email and calendar could come in handy.
 I find myself wishing I had my work IPhone in my pocket about 2 or 3 times a week, but it ends up being a very minor inconvenience at best.
 Much less disruptive than missing an important SMS text from a family member or one of my kid's schools because I was carry the "other" phone at the time.
 The other use case where a work iPhone comes in handy is foreign travel and for that I still switch over to using the work iPhone.
 Foreign data plans are a huge pain to manage and can be quite expensive.
 I am quite happy to let my employer manage and pay for that for me.
 Plus when I am overseas, which is only a couple times a year at most, my family knows they need to reach me via other methods so there is no confusion about which phone to contact me on.

-So my work iPhone is carried around in my man purse and only really used if I need to check email quickly at home in the evenings or on the weekends and while I am on travel.
+So my work iPhone is carried around in my "man purse" and only really used if I need to check email quickly at home in the evenings or on the weekends and while I am on travel.
 It is now a convenient way for me to access work data on the go instead of it being yet another device I have to manage and have on me at all times.
-Maybe one day the corporate world and the smartphone manufactures will finally make it incredibly simple switch off from using one device to another without missing a beat, but until that day comes managing two iPhones was too much of a burden for me.
+Maybe one day the corporate world and the smartphone manufactures will finally make pairing Apple Watch with two iPhones incredibly simple, but until that day comes managing two iPhones was too much of a burden for me.